jbogensperger/DRUG_CROSSNER/README.md

 ## Fine-Tune Language Models / Domain adaptation

 BEFORE you can run all models, you need to fine-tune the language models!
 This will require the biggest part of the computing power.
-If you want to use exactly the models we used we provided the release with tag1.0 where a zip file with the language model folder with our binaries is included. just unpack the "LMs" folder directly in your project folder.
+If you want to use exactly the models we used you can download a zip file with the language model folder with our binaries is included here https://url.tuwien.at/yjeei .
+Simply add the "LMs" folder directly in your project folder.

 The Language models can be fine-tuned via the shell script "fine_tune_Language_Models.sh".
 This means we fine-tune BERT/RoBERTa to the target domain by using their specific learning tasks on text corpora from darknet markets and wikipedia articles about illicit drugs.

 ## Drug NER Dataset
 Before starting with real experiments, you need to replace the sample entries for the drug domain in "ner_data/drugs" ("train.txt", "dev.txt", "test.txt") with the real full-size dataset.
 Currently there are only place-holder files with a few examples present.

-The dataset is currently only available via my github Address or an email to dreamdrugdataset@gmail.com.
-You need to provide sufficient evidence to show your research interest for gaining access.
+The dataset is currently only available via an email to dreamdrugdataset@gmail.com.
+You need to provide sufficient evidence to show your research background or interest for gaining access.

 Once one has gained access to the dataset (3 files -train/dev/test.txt) it needs to be placed in "ner_data/drugs/".